Deoxyribonucleotide

 A deoxyribonucleotide is a nucleotide that contains deoxyribose.
 They are the monomeric units of the informational biopolymer, deoxyribonucleic acid (DNA).
 Each deoxyribonucleotide comprises three parts: a deoxyribose sugar (monosaccharide), a nitrogenous base, and one phosphoryl group.
 The nitrogenous bases are either purines or pyrimidines, heterocycles whose structures support the specific base-pairing interactions that allow nucleic acids to carry information.
 The base is always bonded to the 1'-carbon of the deoxyribose, an analog of ribose in which the hydroxyl group of the 2'-carbon is replaced with a hydrogen atom.
 The third component, the phosphoryl group, attaches to the deoxyribose monomer via the hydroxyl group on the 5'-carbon of the sugar.

 When deoxyribonucleotides polymerize to form DNA, the phosphate group from one nucleotide will bond to the 3' carbon on another nucleotide, forming a phosphodiester bond via dehydration synthesis.
 New nucleotides are always added to the 3' carbon of the last nucleotide, so synthesis always proceeds from 5' to 3'.

 Deoxyribonucleoside

-Just as a nucleoside can be considered as a nucleotide without a phosphate group, so too a deoxyribonucleoside is a deoxyribonucleotide without a phosphate.
+Just as a nucleoside can be considered as a nucleotide without a phosphate group, so too a deoxyribonucleoside is a nucleotide without a phosphate.
 An example is deoxycytidine.